Oxytocin, PT-141, and why Solved Max uses one and not the other

-- It will not produce an erection on its own.
+- It will not produce an erection on its own — that's what the sildenafil and tadalafil in Solved Max are for.

 - It will not replace counseling for a struggling relationship.

-- It will not work without arousal — like PDE5 inhibitors, it amplifies an existing signal rather than creating one.
+- It is not a stimulant.
+Like the rest of the formula, it amplifies an existing signal rather than creating one out of nothing.

-If you're curious whether a sildenafil + tadalafil + oxytocin combination is right for you, that decision belongs in your intake with a licensed provider, not a checkout flow.
+If you're curious whether a sildenafil + tadalafil + PT-141 combination is right for you, that decision belongs in your intake with a licensed provider, not a checkout flow.

 Frequently asked